Can SAEs reveal and mitigate racial biases of LLMs in healthcare?: Steering

 \section{Steering}

-For Figure \ref{fig:perplexity} shows the effect of $\alpha$ on perplexity.
-For steering white race, we intervene on layer $19$ (latent 2894) and $31$ (latent 13191) for \texttt{2B} and \texttt{9B} respectively.
+Figure \ref{fig:perplexity} shows the effect of $\alpha$ on perplexity.
+Table \ref{tab:aplha} shows the $\alpha$ values used for steering.
+To steer towards ``white'', we intervene on layer $19$ (latent 2894) and $31$ (latent 13191) for \texttt{2B} and \texttt{9B} respectively.
 This is because we could not locate latents in the middle layer of the models that exclusively activated on white/Caucasian as a race.
-The ``white'' latents we found activated on any occurence of the term `white', such as `white blood cell'.
+The ``white'' latents we found activated on any occurence of the term ``white'', such as ``white blood cell''.
+We are not sure why this is the case.